fruit trees for the southwest

 Fruit Trees for Desert Southwest

-However, this also means if you live in places where it rarely or never freezes you will have a hard time growing fruit trees.
+However, this also means that if you live in places where it rarely or never freezes, you will have a hard time growing fruit trees.

 Most types of fruit trees are available at Guzman’s Garden Centers during the early spring seasons.
 We are located in Las Cruces, NM.